-Many who have not studied law assume “the system” to be irreparably corrupt, however the legal system operates much like a machine which contains legal mechanics.
-Jurisprudence (“the study of the application of law”) is a science designed to protect innocent persons from being wronged by predators acting from within a government agency or other organization, or as members of the public, while also providing the opportunity to access redress, overturn unjust laws, create needed policy reforms to prevent rights from being violated in the future, and, in short, aid yourself, humanity, and the planet.
+Many who have not studied law assume “the system” to be irreparably corrupt.
+However, the legal system operates much like a machine which contains legal mechanics.
+Jurisprudence (“the study of the application of law”) is a well-developed science designed to protect people from being wronged by predators acting from within a government agency or other organization, or as members of the public, while also providing the opportunity to access redress, overturn unjust laws, create needed policy reforms to prevent rights from being violated in the future, and, in short, aid yourself, humanity, and the planet.

 Rising from The Ashes;

 A Movement to Create a Just Society

 and a Functional Governing System:

 Though the legal system is stained by historical injustices and these forces still haunt the system today from within and from without, the reason we built this site is to help people read what the laws actually say, and how to operate them for the purpose of actualizing justice.
 Reports of government corruption are widespread.
 Protests are rampant.
 This website is a tool to help: